DarkAtra/bfme2-modding-utils/README.md

 # About

-This project provides functions to read and write some of the EA file formats, such as:
+This project provides functions to read and write some of EA's file formats, such as:

 - [BIG](https://github.com/TheAssemblyArmada/Thyme/wiki/BIG-File-Format)
 - [RefPack](http://wiki.niotso.org/RefPack#Bitstream_specification)